-In addition, GCCC owns more than 70 acres east of Campus Drive.
+In addition, GCCC owns 75 acres east of Campus Drive.
 That property includes a baseball practice building, a football practice area, and a running track.
 The city of Garden City added a baseball field and a softball complex to the East campus in the spring of 1996.